daltunay/filtergenie/README.md

 ## 🔄 How It Works

-1. User visits a supported e-commerce site and runs a search
+1. User visits a supported website and runs a search
 2. Browser extension detects the site and shows filtering UI
 3. User enters natural language filters and clicks "Apply"
 4. Extension sends product URLs to backend API